Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/assigning_a_texture.rst

 This will do two things:

-- it will create a new texture data-block, with a new name, by making a copy of the texture data-block assigned to the selected slot
+- It will create a new texture data-block, with a new name, by making a copy of the texture data-block assigned to the selected slot.
-- it will assign this new data-block to the selected slot
+- It will assign this new data-block to the selected slot.

 Sharing a Texture Data-Block in a non-empty slot